splunk/observability-workshop/docs/servicebureau/teams.md

 ### 3.1 Adding recipients

-You can add other recipients, by clicking **Add Recipient**{: .label-button .sfx-ui-button}.
+You can add other recipients, by clicking **Add Recipient**{: .label-button .sfx-ui-button-blue}.
 These recipients do not need to be SignalFx users.

 However if you click on the link **Configure a single policy for alerts of any severity** you can configure every alert level independently.